 The “examples” of websites given by Indian Express yesterday on page 11 under the tagline “How journalists who got ads responded” is a gross misrepresentation of fact.
 It is the websites that have received ads from the government and not the journalists.
 Nothing can be more shoddy than clubbing all the websites together under the same bracket as “examples” to support the story on dodgy websites.

-Citing newsroom24x7.com, and a highly respected journalist like Rajkumar Keswani, the award winning journalist who is known for his forecast and trailblazing coverage of the Union Carbide gas disaster and Rajendra Dhanotia, whose website raajkaaj.com is very popular for its coverage of news relating to the bureaucracy in Madhya Pradesh, as examples along with a few websites that could be called dodgy is shoddy reporting.
+Citing newsroom24x7.com, and a highly respected journalist like Rajkumar Keswani, the award winning journalist who is known for his forecast and trailblazing coverage of the Union Carbide gas disaster and Rajendra Dhanotia, whose website raajkaaj.in is very popular for its coverage of news relating to the bureaucracy in Madhya Pradesh, as examples along with a few websites that could be called dodgy is shoddy reporting.

 The problem gets magnified as a result of such misplaced reports, especially when an award winning journalist flashes it on a social networking site and the gullible pick the printed word and just take off.